GraphQL API Testing Strategies

 Ever wonder if your graphql api is really up to snuff before it hits production?
 Performance monitoring is key to making sure things run smoothly.

 - You gotta test and monitor api performance in staging environments, not just in production.
 Set thresholds for acceptable latency and error rates, so you know when things are going sideways.
+For example, you might set a threshold of under 500ms for average query latency and less than 1% for error rates.

 - Identifying and addressing performance bottlenecks is crucial.
 For example, maybe your retail app is slowing down during peak shopping hours because of unoptimized queries.